 Reviews from other sites aren’t as uniformly positive.

-At the time of publication, third-party review site Trustpilot displays 338 reviews, giving Roman a “great” rating with 4 out of 5 stars.
+At the time of publication, third-party review site Trustpilot displays over 600 reviews, with 69% of those reviews rating Roman a 5 out of 5.

 One of the Trustpilot reviews relates to pricing, saying that competitors offer the same medications and doses for significantly less.